FREQUENTLY ASKED QUESTIONS

 What should I wear on a maternity photo shoot?

 A floaty dress in a solid colour, chiffon, or other floaty and light fabrics works brilliantly.
-Otherwise, wear anything that makes you feel comfortable and great!
+Otherwise, wear anything that makes you feel comfortable and fabulous!
 Please, try to avoid bold patterns and distracting logos.
-If you are not sure, I have a few custom-made maternity dresses available for hire.
-Please feel free to contact me for a consultation on what to wear if required.
+If you are unsure, I have a few custom-made maternity dresses available for hire.
+Please contact me for a consultation on what to wear if required.

 NEWBORN PHOTO SESSIONS